jmshrv/finamp/CONTRIBUTING.md

 # Contributing to Finamp

-Thanks for your interest in contrtributing to Finamp!
+Thanks for your interest in contributing to Finamp!
 This document goes over how to get started on Finamp development, and other ways to contribute.

 ## Setting up a Development Environment